Jusélius Mausoleum

-Jusélius Mausoleum (Juséliuksen mausoleumi) is one of the most famous sights in Pori, Finland, at the Käppärä Cemetery (est. 1884).
-It is the only mausoleum in Finland and was completed in 1903.
+Jusélius Mausoleum (Juséliuksen mausoleumi) is at the Käppärä Cemetery in Pori, Finland and was completed in 1903.

 Sigrid Juselius

 The mausoleum was built by local businessman Fritz Arthur Jusélius (1855–1930) for his daughter Sigrid (1887–1898) to be her last place of rest.
 Sigrid died of tuberculosis at the age of eleven.
 Her sarcophagus is placed in the basement of the mausoleum.
 It can be seen from the upper floor.
 The sarcophagus is made of white Italian marble and designed by architect Jarl Eklund.

 Fritz Arthur Jusélius himself is also buried in the mausoleum in its side wing.
 His two wives have their resting places outside the mausoleum.
 The Sigrid Juselius Foundation was established in 1930 to promote medical research in Finland.